-Discussion with members of the dental team confirmed they have been provided with a job description, contract of employment/agreement and received induction training when they commenced work in the practice.
+Review of the records confirmed that the newly recruited members of the dental team have been provided with a job description, contract of employment/agreement and received induction training when they commenced work in the practice.

 The recruitment of the dental team complies with the legislation and best practice guidance to ensure suitably skilled and qualified staff work in the practice.